-- CEETL reaches out to all faculty in February and invites them to open their classroom for one day during the week of April 6-10.
+- In the past, CEETL has reached out to all faculty in February and invited them to open their classroom for one day in April (**please check back here for new dates once face-to-face sessions resume and local health orders permit**).

-- After confirming the open classes, CEETL invites all faculty to register to attend one or more of the courses.
+- Usually, after confirming the open classes, CEETL invites all faculty to register to attend one or more of the courses.

-- A couple of days before Open Classrooms, CEETL sends an email to those that registered for classes and those that opened classes to connect each of the participants with the faculty member who opened their classroom.
+- Usually, a couple of days before Open Classrooms, CEETL sends an email to those that registered for classes and those that opened classes to connect each of the participants with the faculty member who opened their classroom.

 - During Open Classrooms, faculty attend the classes of their peers.
 They might take an active role in discussion or they might choose to quietly observe; it is completely up to each host and witness to decide how they would most like to participate.